Australia-New Zealand and South East Indian Ocean

 Australia-New Zealand and the South East Indian Ocean IMMA Workshop Executive Summary

 From 10 to 14 February 2020, the IMMA Regional Workshop for Australia-New Zealand and South East Indian Ocean was held in Perth, Australia, with the goal to identify and delineate Important Marine Mammal Areas — IMMAs.
-These discrete portions of habitat, important for marine mammal species, aim to have the potential to be delineated and managed for conservation.
-Starting with 438 Areas of Interest (AoI), more than 50 which were submitted before and during the meeting by participants, and the others comprised of existing marine mammal spatial designations, some 45 candidate IMMAs (cIMMAs) were identified and proposed through an expert-based process, utilizing dedicated selection criteria.
-These criteria were devised by the IUCN Marine Mammal Protected Areas Task Force (the “Task Force”) in consultation with the marine mammal science and wider conservation and stakeholder community.
+Starting with 438 Areas of Interest (AoI), more than 50 of which were submitted before and during the meeting by participants, and the others comprised of existing marine mammal spatial designations, some 45 candidate IMMAs (cIMMAs) were identified and proposed through an expert-based process, utilising dedicated selection criteria.

 The complete list of 31 areas awarded IMMA status and the two areas with approved cIMMA status can be viewed on the searchable IMMA database and the e-Atlas.